Ariel4545/text_editor/README.md

 5. be able to print your files 🖨️.
 6. be able to listen to your writings 📣.
 7. be able to convert speak to text 🎤.
+8. be able to search text in your document 🔎
-8. enjoy night mode 🌙.
+9. enjoy night mode 🌙.

 ## W.I.P ⏳
 1. text size.